Zelensky warns UN: Russia could attack you next as Trump turns on Putin

 “As far as we understand, President Trump’s statements were made after communicating with Zelensky and, apparently, under the influence of a vision set out by Zelensky,” said Kremlin spokesperson Dmitry Peskov.
 “This vision contrasts sharply with our understanding of the current state of affairs.

-Bristling at Trump’s description of the Russian military as a “paper tiger”, Peskov added: “Russia isn't a tiger, it's more associated with a bear.
+Bristling at Mr Trump’s description of the Russian military as a “paper tiger”, Peskov responded: “Russia isn’t a tiger, it’s more associated with a bear.
 There are no paper bears.
-Russia is a real bear."
+Russia is a real bear.”

 Join our commenting forum